-The Politics, Society, and Law (PSL) Scholars examine current social issues from a legal or political perspective.
+The Politics, Society, and Law (PSL) Scholars examine current issues from a legal or political perspective.
 Students explore the role such issues play in society and related careers including law, journalism, business, teaching, the sciences, the arts, or any other field of interest.

 As part of a co-curricular program, first year PSL Scholars live together in the same residence hall.
 This living-learning community allows students to reside in a close-knit environment while enjoying the benefits of a large university.
 From building a 50-foot long banana split to studying for a common course, the PSL first-year residential community is where students meet some of their closest friends.